-Efficiency: our toxicologist will streamline the nonclinical program specifically for your product, and will not simply apply a "check box" approach for study requirements.
+Efficiency: our toxicologists will streamline the nonclinical program specifically for your product, and will not simply apply a "check box" approach for study requirements.

 Impartial bidding process: our toxicologists will obtain competitive bids from multiple nonclinical CROs.

 Team approach: our toxicologists will work closely with the CMC, clinical, and regulatory experts at Cato Research.

 Regulatory experience: our toxicologists will transition seamlessly from the planning and execution of the nonclinical program, to presenting and discussing the nonclinical data with the regulatory authorities.

 Selection and Management of Vendors

 Cato Research works on many different therapeutic technologies and indications.
 Each project has specific requirements that are often best served using a specific laboratory or service provider.
 Cato does not have our own laboratories and therefore has complete flexibility in the selection of the best possible capabilities in each case.
 Over the years, Cato has built relationships with many providers and have come to understand the strengths and weaknesses of each.
 As a major client of many leading vendors, Cato Research also has leverage in receiving priority attention and competitive pricing on behalf of our clients.
 CATO has qualified experts that manage all aspects of preclinical development, these experts are supported by the input of regulatory teams who provide guidance on the basic nonclinical needs for any specific regulatory goal.

 Integrated regulatory, clinical, and nonclinical expertise are rarely available from one organization.
 Cato Research offers all according to your needs.

 Project management is the discipline that integrates all aspects of a project’s operation to achieve efficient and effective execution from beginning to end.

 Cato Research has established a strong framework for successful project management by supporting its clients and their projects with professional, skilled project managers, coupled with the tools and performance metrics necessary to ensure that projects are delivered on time and on budget — regardless of their complexity.